MicrosoftDocs/win32/desktop-src/DirectShow/synchronizing-dvd-commands.md

 ---
-Description: Synchronizing DVD Commands ms.assetid: '37e8f940-617d-43f6-92bd-aadccafe0059'
+Description: Synchronizing DVD Commands ms.assetid: 37e8f940-617d-43f6-92bd-aadccafe0059
-title: Synchronizing DVD Commands
+title: Synchronizing DVD Commands ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Synchronizing DVD Commands

 DVD commands do not always complete instantly.
-For this reason, some of the methods in [**IDvdControl2**](idvdcontrol2.md) are asynchronous.
+For this reason, some of the methods in [**IDvdControl2**](/windows/win32/Strmif/nn-strmif-idvdcontrol2?branch=master) are asynchronous.
 These include playback methods, such as **PlayTitle**, and menu navigation methods, such as **ShowMenu** and **ReturnFromSubmenu**.
 An asynchronous method returns immediately, without waiting for the command to complete.
 After the method returns, other events may prevent the command from completing, even if the method succeeded.
 DirectShow provides several options for synchronizing commands, ranging from no synchronization to full synchronization using filter graph events.

 All of the asynchronous methods have a *dwFlags* parameter and a *ppCmd* parameter.
 The *dwFlags* parameter specifies the synchronization behavior, and the *ppCmd* parameter returns a pointer to an optional synchronization object.
 Different behaviors result depending on what values you give for these parameters.